 Section 3.
 Notification of Elections

 a.
+Election of officers:

+Nomination notice: The Elections Committee will notify all CCFT dues-paying members of the opportunity to nominate candidates of their choice for upcoming officer elections at least 10 calendar days prior finalizing the ballot.
+This notification can be delivered electronically or by mail.

-For elections requiring a vote of the membership, a constituency group, or the Council of Representatives, the Elections Committee shall notify all CCFT members of the upcoming election at least two calendar weeks before the election begins.
-For elections of officers or affiliate delegates, the notification shall be by first class U.S. Postal Service to the members’ last known home address at least 15 calendar days before the nomination period is closed.
-Notifications of other elections may be by email as long as all other election requirements are satisfied.
-Election notices shall include the date of the election, the process for being nominated to an officer or chairperson or representative position, the article(s) and/or section(s) of the Constitution and/or Bylaws to be changed, the nature of the referendum(s), and other information necessary for the membership to reasonably ascertain the general nature of the election(s).
+Election notice: The Elections Committee will notify all unit members of date, time, and place or method of officer elections via the U.S. Postal Service to the last known home address at least 15 calendar days prior to the election.

+Notifications of other elections will be sent at least seven calendar days before the beginning of the election period, as long as all other election requirements are satisfied.
+Notifications of elections other than officer elections may be delivered electronically or by the U.S. Postal Service.

+Election notices shall include the date of the election, the process for being nominated to an officer, chairperson, or representative position, the article(s) and/or section(s) of the Constitution and/or Bylaws to be changed, the nature of the referendum(s), and other information necessary for the membership to reasonably ascertain the general nature of the election(s).

 Section 4.
 Nominations

 a.
 To be nominated for a position on the Elections Committee, a candidate must be a CCFT member in good standing and shall not be a member of the Council of Representatives or the Executive Board or seeking an elected CCFT position.
-Such a nominee shall accept the nomination before his/her name is placed on the ballot.
+Such a nominee shall accept the nomination before their name is placed on the ballot.

 b.
-To be nominated for an officer position, a candidate shall be subject to the limitations delineated in the Constitution and shall submit to the Elections Committee a petition containing the signatures of ten (10) members, all of whom are members in good standing of the organization.
-Said petitions must be submitted to the Elections Committee.
-If a nomination occurs without the signature of the nominee, the nominee shall accept the nomination before his/her name is placed on the ballot.
+To be nominated for an officer position, a candidate shall be subject to the limitations delineated in the Constitution and shall submit to the Elections Committee a petition containing the signatures of five (5) members, all of whom are members in good standing of the organization.
+Said petitions must be submitted to the Elections Committee prior to the close of the notification period.
+If a nomination occurs without the signature of the nominee, the nominee shall accept the nomination before their name is placed on the ballot.

 c.
-To be nominated for a chairperson position (except for the Elections Committee, Grievance Committee, or Negotiation Team), a candidate shall be subject to the limitations delineated in the Constitution and shall submit to the Elections Committee a petition containing the signatures of five (5) members, all of whom are members in good standing of the organization.
+To be nominated for a chairperson position (except for the Elections Committee or Negotiation Team), a candidate shall be subject to the limitations delineated in the Constitution and shall submit to the Elections Committee a petition containing the signatures of five (5) members, all of whom are members in good standing of the organization.
 Said petitions must be submitted to the Elections Committee.
-If a nomination occurs without the signature of the nominee, the nominee shall accept the nomination before his/her name is placed on the ballot.
+If a nomination occurs without the signature of the nominee, the nominee shall accept the nomination before their name is placed on the ballot.

 d.
 Write-in candidates shall not be allowed.